 All subscribers will receive the email, and they can clearly see who sent the email.

 In addition, the iPhone does not display the Reply All option

 The iPhone / iPad does not enable the Reply All option when the From and To lines in an email are the same address.

 To compensate, we make the To header be a slightly different email address.
 We add the -ML suffix to your list name, and then when that email comes to us, we treat it the same as without the suffix.

 And the Reply All button will now show up on iPhones and iPads.

 Your Mailing List Subscribers Do Not Need to Do Anything, Should Their Organization Turn on DMARC

-Mail-List.com will check and make any adjustment on each email, checking DNS to see if that Author’s domain name is enforcing what IP Addresses can send email using DMARC.
+Mail-List.com will check and make any adjustment on each and every email, checking DNS to see if that Author’s domain name is enforcing what IP Addresses can send email using DMARC.